-Written portions of assignments should be completed using a word processor and be double spaced using Times New Roman, Arial or similar, in a 12-point font.
-For assignments which require a hard copy to be handed in the student may choose whether to print the assignment single- or double-sided; assignments consisting of two or more pages must be stapled in the top left hand corner.
-Please include a cover page which includes the name of the assignment, student name, class, professor's name and date; an example will be provided.
+Written portions of assignments should be completed in accordance with the following criteria:

+- Typed using a word processor

+- Double spaced using

+- Font style: Times New Roman, Arial or similar

+- Font size: 12-point

+For assignments requiring that a hard copy be turned in the following additional criteria should be followed:

+- Include Title Page following posted example (includes the name of the assignment, student name, class, professor's name and date) - Stapled in the top left hand corner - Students may choose whether to hand in hard copies single- or double-sided

 Unless stated otherwise, all assignments are to be done using full sentences and proper spelling and grammar.
 Any spelling and/or grammatical errors will result in a 0.5 point deduction per unique error on the assignment.

-All assignments must be handed in electronically using Moodle in .doc or .docx format.
-Moodle cannot accept Pages files from Mac computers.
-Certain assignments will also require that a paper copy be submitted in class, these include: Structured Abstract (Sept 25), Full Article Critique (Nov 13), Literature Review (Dec 2).
+All assignments must be handed in electronically using Moodle in .doc or .docx format, or .ppt or .pptx when appropriate.
+Moodle cannot accept Pages or other kinds of files from Mac computers.
+Certain assignments will also require that a paper copy be submitted in class, these include: Full Article Critique (Nov 9), Literature Review (Nov 30).

 Turnitin will be used for the Full Article Critique and Literature Review Assignments.
 This web-based tool will compare your work with numerous sources, including your fellow students, to check for plagiarism.
 Please ensure you are handing in your own original work and properly citing appropriate sources.
 A report will be provided to you on Moodle on the due date of the assignment.

-Late assignments: Excepting the literature review, all assignments are due on a Friday, late assignments will be accepted until the beginning of class the following Wednesday.
-Late literature reviews will only be accepted until the beginning of class on Friday December 4 as the written review must be handed in prior to the oral presentation.
+Late assignments: When assignments are due on a Friday, late assignments will be accepted until the beginning of class the following Wednesday.
+Late Media & Research Presentations may be handed in/presented within one class of your scheduled originally scheduled presentation.
+Late marks will be deducted until the presentation is submitted on Moodle.
+Late literature reviews will only be accepted until the beginning of class on Friday December 2 as the written review must be handed in prior to the oral presentation.
 For each day an assignment is late 10% will be deducted from the grade earned on the assignment.
 Late assignments should be uploaded to Moodle and an e-mail should be sent to the professor to indicate the assignment has been uploaded.